17th Century

 18th Century

-The original Denner clarinets had two keys, and could play a chromatic scale, but various makers added more keys to get improved tuning, easier fingerings, and a slightly larger range.
-Denner's son, Jakob, followed in his dad's path in creating instruments with two keys.
+The original Denner clarinets had two keys and could play a chromatic scale.
+Still, various makers added more keys to improve tuning, easier fingerings, and a slightly more extensive range.
+Denner's son, Jakob, followed his dad's path in creating instruments with two keys.

 He also gave the clarinet a flared bell, instead of the cylinder one on the chalumeau, to help project the sound.
-It was also given a barrel, a barrel shaped bulge, below the mouth piece.
+It was also given a barrel-shaped bulge below the mouthpiece.

 He also gave the clarinet a flared bell, instead of the cylinder one on the chalumeau, to help project the sound.
-It was also given a barrel, a barrel shaped bulge, below the mouth piece.
+It was also given a barrel-shaped bulge below the mouthpiece.

 19th Century

-By the time of Beethoven the clarinet had become a standard fixture in the orchestra.
-The next major development in the history of clarinet was the invention of the modern pad.
+By the time of Beethoven, the clarinet had become a standard fixture in the orchestra.
+The subsequent significant development in the clarinet's history was the modern pad's invention.
 Early clarinets covered the tone holes with felt pads.

-However, these leaked air, the pads had to be kept to a minimum, so the clarinet was severely restricted in what notes could be played with good tone.
+However, the pads had to be kept to a minimum due to leaked air, so the clarinet was severely restricted in the notes could be played with a good tone.

-A Russian born clarinetist and inventor, Iwan Müller in 1806 developed and added the ligature as part of the clarinet to hold a reed onto the instrument.
+A Russian-born clarinettist and inventor, Iwan Müller 1806, developed and added the ligature as part of the clarinet to hold a reed onto the instrument.
 He also installed the thumb rest so that the angle between the clarinet and the body didn't have to be so big.
-In 1812, he developed a new type of pad which was covered in leather or fish bladder.
+In 1812, he developed a new pad covered in leather or fish bladder.

 This was completely airtight, so the number of keys could be increased enormously.
-He designed a new type of clarinet with seven finger holes and thirteen keys.
+He designed a new clarinet with seven finger holes and thirteen keys.
 This allowed the clarinet to play in any key with near-equal ease.
-Many enhancements were made to Mueller's clarinet during the 19th century, such as the Albert system and the Baermann system (Clarinet Key work and Fingering), all keeping the same basic design.
+Many enhancements were made to Mueller's clarinet during the 19th century, such as the Albert and Baermann systems (Clarinet Key work and Fingering), all keeping the same basic design.

-However, these leaked air, the pads had to be kept to a minimum, so the clarinet was severely restricted in what notes could be played with good tone.
+However, the pads had to be kept to a minimum due to leaked air, so the clarinet was severely restricted in the notes could be played with a good tone.

-A Russian born clarinetist and inventor, Iwan Müller in 1806 developed and added the ligature as part of the clarinet to hold a reed onto the instrument.
+A Russian-born clarinettist and inventor, Iwan Müller 1806, developed and added the ligature as part of the clarinet to hold a reed onto the instrument.
 He also installed the thumb rest so that the angle between the clarinet and the body didn't have to be so big.
-In 1812, he developed a new type of pad which was covered in leather or fish bladder.
+In 1812, he developed a new pad covered in leather or fish bladder.

 This was completely airtight, so the number of keys could be increased enormously.
-He designed a new type of clarinet with seven finger holes and thirteen keys.
+He designed a new clarinet with seven finger holes and thirteen keys.
 This allowed the clarinet to play in any key with near-equal ease.
-Many enhancements were made to Mueller's clarinet during the 19th century, such as the Albert system and the Baermann system (Clarinet Key work and Fingering), all keeping the same basic design.
+Many enhancements were made to Mueller's clarinet during the 19th century, such as the Albert and Baermann systems (Clarinet Key work and Fingering), all keeping the same basic design.